 Equipment & Uniforms:

 We don’t want finances to be an obstacle for any player interested in joining the team.
 We have full and partial financial aid available for qualifying players.
-If you’re interested in learning more, please contact Joel Pitney (coach) or Chrissy Christoferson (team organizer).
+If you’re interested in learning more, please contact Joel Pitney (coach).

 How to Sign Up for the Team